-Many people and families travel to the area for a day at Tweetsie Railroad.
+Many families travel to the area for a day at Tweetsie Railroad.
 I have to admit that the child inside me came out while riding on the train and watching the cowboys and train robbers, duke it out.
 No spoilers!
 You’ll notice a lot of younger people working there, and they likely live in Boone and attend Appalachian State University.
 Thanks to that thriving college, there are a lot of things to do and great restaurants in Boone.
 We can’t wait to revisit that part of the area, too!

 Banner Elk, Valle Crucis, and Sugar Mountain

 Many people come for winters at Sugar Mountain, but I think people should come year-round to visit Apple Hill Farm and see the wonderful people and animals there.
 Just one thing you should know is that this farm is NOT for apple picking and they do not sell apples.
 However, they do provide the greatest escape from this chaotic world.
 For a look at North Carolina’s first historic rural town, visit Las Valley Cruces and the Original Mast General Store.
 As you can see, there are quite a few things to do in these small towns.